joatom/blog-resources/handful_bricks/blog_versions/datamuni/a-handful-of-bricks-from-sql-to-pandas.md

 All selected columns must either be aggregated by a function (`COUNT`, `SUM`) or defined as a group (`GROUP BY`).
 The result is a two column list with the group `set_num` and the aggregations `matches_per_set` and `total_num_part`.

-Now see how the counting is done with pandas.
+Now see how the counting is done with Pandas.

 ```python